Dynamics of cellular flame deformation after a head-on interaction with a shock wave: reactive Richtmyer-Meshkov instability: Numerical method and physical model

 The numerical model detailed above was solved using a finite-volume code developed by S.\ Falle at the University of Leeds \citep{maxwell2018modelling} with second-order accurate Godunov Riemann solver and adaptive mesh refinement \citep{falle1993numerical}.
 The method has been demonstrated in the papers of \citet{sharpe2006nonlinear} and \cite{sharpe2008numerical} for the simulation of flame propagation using the Navier-Stokes equations.
 In the simulation, a base grid of 3 points per flame thickness with five refinement levels was used.
-The reaction and diffusion zone were enforced to have the highest refinement level, giving an effective of 48 points per flame thickness which is higher than that suggested in \citet{sharpe2006nonlinear} for properly resolve the cellular flame.
+The reaction and diffusion zone were enforced to have the highest refinement level, giving an effective resolution of 48 points per flame thickness, which is higher than that suggested in \citet{sharpe2006nonlinear} for properly resolving a cellular flame described by one-step Arrhenius kinetics.
 The refinement also ensured that all shock waves formed by the interaction were properly captured.
-The results of resolution studies are given in Appendix B.
+The results of resolution studies are given in Appendix C.